"I have a new philosophy. I’m only going to dread one thing at a time."

 I hated her.
 I hated myself.
 I hated a lot of things.

-I sighed and closed the tab.
-My room was on the second floor of our house, and it served as a nice little pocket of heat.
-My windows were as far open as they would go, but there was no breeze to flush out the hot air and replace it with the cool evening air.
+Sighing, I closed the tab.
+My second floor room served as a nice pocket of heat that was boiling me alive.
+My windows were as far open as they would go, but there was no breeze to flush out the hot air and replace it with the cool of the evening.
 I peeled myself off the leather desk chair and flung myself on the bed.

 Summer.
 Summer meant plenty of time to indulge in my favorite pastime of sleeping, and an equal amount of discomfort while trying to do so.
 The sweat formed on my skin in record time, dampening the sheets beneath me.
 I hated summer.